-Simpson University celebrates start of new Science and Nursing Building
+Simpson University celebrates start of new Science and Nursing Center

 For Immediate Release

 REDDING, Calif. - Simpson University students, staff, faculty and friends celebrated a campus milestone Sept.
-2 with a dedication ceremony at the site of the new Science and Nursing Building.
+2 with a dedication ceremony at the site of the new Science and Nursing Center.

 Accompanied on stage by science and nursing students, Interim President Robin Dummer addresses the crowd at the site dedication.

 Though construction began in late July, the ceremony was planned for orientation weekend to include new and returning students.
 About 200 people attended the 20-minute ceremony, which included messages from science and nursing faculty and students, Interim President Robin Dummer and Board Chair Betty Dean.